-Following the continuous global development of COVID-19 vaccines, if borders soon get unsealed, a retaliatory rigid demand for tourism will emerge.
+For the tourism aspect, with an increase of the global vaccine coverage, a retaliatory rigid demand for tourism will emerge if borders get unsealed.
 The success of the pandemic control in Taiwan is expected to attract more tourists, which will benefit the overall operation of the hotel business.

-(2) Unfavorable Factors
+2 Unfavorable Factors